 Ascertained that the model is able to capture the same asymmetric effect of financial conditions on the future GDP growth distribution found in ABG, it is important to understand what is the potential of the model to assess and predict risk out of sample.
 Fig. \ref{fig:ES_GAR} shows the out-of-sample forecasts of Growth at Risk and Expected Shortfall for the $5^{th}$, $10^{th}$ and $20^{th}$ percentiles while Fig. \ref{fig:rec_prob} shows the one quarter ahead estimated recession probability.
-We report the results from the stochastic volatility stochastic skewness model with \textit{Skew-t} shocks, since the results from the model with \textit{Skew-Normal} shocks do not differ qualitatively.
-As you can notice, during the Financial Crisis, our parametric models predicts as much downside risk to GDP growth as the quantile regression method of ABG.
+I report the results from the stochastic volatility stochastic skewness model with \textit{Skew-t} shocks, since the results from the model with \textit{Skew-Normal} shocks do not differ qualitatively.
+The figure shows that during the Financial Crisis our parametric models predicts as much downside risk to GDP growth as the quantile regression method of ABG.
 As shown in Fig. \ref{fig:rec_prob} both the TVSSV and the TVSSV-VAR models, assign higher probability of recession to the mild contraction of the U.S. economy following the dotcom bubble in 2000s with respect to the two step method based on quantile regression.